 When the client makes a request & server expects authentication information, the server responds with a 401 (unauthorized) status code which provides the reason for authentication error along with the WWW-authenticate response header.
-The client will call for a user ID & password from the user to manage the response from the server.
+The client will call for a user ID (client ID) & password from the user to manage the response from the server.
 Once the client acquires a user ID & password, it will send back the initial request with an authorization header.
 On the other hand, the client can send the authorization header when it makes its original request, and this header might be accepted by the server, avoiding the challenge and response process.

 MQTTRoute now supports HTTP authentication that it initiates the request query permission & processes the authentication request through the returned HTTP response status.